 On June 9, 2017, Rocket Mortgage and RHI entered into an unsecured line of credit, as further amended and restated on September 16, 2021 ("RHI Line of Credit"), pursuant to which Rocket Mortgage has a borrowing capacity of \$2,000,000.
 The RHI Line of Credit matures on July 27, 2025.
 Borrowings under the line of credit bear interest at a rate per annum of the applicable base rate, plus a spread of 1.25%.
 The line of credit is uncommitted and RHI has sole discretion over advances.
 The RHI Line of Credit also contains negative covenants which restrict the ability of the Company to incur debt and create liens on certain assets.
 It also requires Rocket Mortgage to maintain a quarterly consolidated net income before taxes if adjusted tangible net worth meets certain requirements.
-There were no outstanding principal amounts due to RHI as of December 31, 2023 and December 31, 2022, pursuant to the RHI Line of Credit.
-Rocket Mortgage had no repayments in 2023, and repaid \$762, all attributable to accrued interest, during the year ended December 31, 2022.
+The Company did not draw on the RHI Line of Credit during the period and there were no outstanding amounts due as of December 31, 2024 and 2023.

-RHI and ATI are parties to a surplus debenture, effective as of December 28, 2015, and as further amended and restated on July 31, 2023 (the "RHI/ATI Debenture"), pursuant to which ATI is indebted to RHI for an aggregate principal amount of \$21,500.
-The RHI/ATI Debenture matures on December 31, 2030.
-Interest under the RHI/ATI Debenture accrues at an annual rate of 8%.
-Principal and interest under the RHI/ATI Debenture are due and payable quarterly, in each case subject to ATI achieving a certain amount of surplus and payments of all interest before principal payments begin.
-Any unpaid amounts of principal and interest shall be due and payable upon the maturity of the RHI/ATI Debenture.
-ATI repaid an aggregate of \$1,536 and \$1,000 for the years ended December 31, 2023 and 2022, respectively.
-The total amount of interest accrued under the RHI/ATI Debenture was \$1,720 for the years ended December 31, 2023 and 2022, respectively.
-The aggregate amount due to RHI was \$30,264 and \$30,081 as of December 31, 2023 and 2022, respectively.
+RHI and RTIC are parties to a surplus debenture, effective as of December 28, 2015 and as further amended and restated on July 31, 2023 (the "RHI/RTIC Debenture"), pursuant to which RTIC is indebted to RHI for an aggregate principal amount of \$21,500.
+The RHI/RTIC Debenture matures on December 31, 2030.
+Interest under the RHI/RTIC Debenture accrues at an annual rate of 8%.
+Principal and interest under the RHI/RTIC Debenture are due and payable quarterly, in each case subject to RTIC achieving a certain amount of surplus and payments of all interest before principal payments begin.
+Any unpaid amounts of principal and interest shall be due and payable upon the maturity of the RHI/RTIC Debenture.
+RTIC repaid an aggregate of \$3,475 and \$1,536 for the years ended December 31, 2024 and 2023, respectively.
+The total amount of interest accrued under the RHI/RTIC Debenture was \$1,725 and \$1,720 for the years ended December 31, 2024 and 2023, respectively.
+The aggregate amount due to RHI was \$28,514 and \$30,264 as of December 31, 2024 and 2023, respectively.
+Subsequent to December 31, 2024, the aggregate amount due to RHI was paid in full.

 On July 31, 2020, Holdings and RHI entered into an agreement for an uncommitted, unsecured revolving line of credit ("RHI 2nd Line of Credit"), which will provide for financing from RHI to the Company of up to \$100,000.
 The RHI 2nd Line of Credit matures on July 31, 2025.
 Borrowings under the line of credit will bear interest at a rate per annum of the applicable base rate plus a spread of 1.25%.
 The negative covenants of the line of credit restrict the ability of the Company to incur debt and create liens on certain assets.
 The line of credit also contains customary events of default.
-There were no draws on the RHI 2nd Line of Credit and no amounts outstanding as of December 31, 2023 and 2022, respectively.
+The Company did not draw on the RHI 2nd Line of Credit during the period and there were no amounts outstanding as of December 31, 2024 and 2023.

-The Notes receivable and due from affiliates was \$19,530 and \$10,796 as of December 31, 2023 and 2022, respectively.
-The Notes payable and due to affiliates was \$31,006 and \$33,463 as of December 31, 2023 and 2022, respectively.
+The Notes receivable and due from affiliates was \$14,245 and \$19,530 as of December 31, 2024 and 2023, respectively.
+The Notes payable and due to affiliates was \$31,280 and \$31,006 as of December 31, 2024 and 2023, respectively.